SuperrSonic/gba-bonus-pack/README.md

 # GUI-based Wii versions

-More visually appealing, and split versions exist for Wii that mimic the look and feel of the original programs, using libwiigui and wiixplorer as a base.
+More visually appealing, and split versions exist for Wii that mimic the look and feel of the original programs, using libwiigui and WiiXplorer as a base.
 These will be shared eventually, after I've reviewed some of the code.

 # Preview